Directivity

 In electromagnetics, directivity is a parameter of an antenna or optical system which measures the degree to which the radiation emitted is concentrated in a single direction.
 It is the ratio of the radiation intensity in a given direction from the antenna to the radiation intensity averaged over all directions.
-Therefore, the directivity of a hypothetical isotropic radiator is 1, or 0 dBi.
+Therefore, the directivity of a hypothetical isotropic radiator, a source of electromagnetic waves which radiates the same power in all directions, is 1, or 0 dBi.

 An antenna's directivity is greater than its gain by an efficiency factor, radiation efficiency.
 Directivity is an important measure because many antennas and optical systems are designed to radiate electromagnetic waves in a single direction or over a narrow-angle.
 By the principle of reciprocity, the directivity of an antenna when receiving is equal to its directivity when transmitting.

 The directivity of an actual antenna can vary from 1.76 dBi for a short dipole to as much as 50 dBi for a large dish antenna.